 The Loeb-Sullivan School of International Business and Logistics undergraduate program blends international business education with contemporary business logistics management skills.
 Intended primarily for full-time residential students, graduates of the program develop critical thinking, communication and analytical skills.
 Courses in core functional areas of business provide a solid foundation for upper level courses dealing with the complexities of doing business internationally.
 Specialized courses that deal with the challenges of domestic and global supply chain management constitute the unique program.
 Experiential learning, the fundamental ethos of a Maine Maritime Academy education, is a significant component of the program and includes voluntary internships and a mandatory cooperative education program.
-The IBL department offers minor programs in the areas of Business Management and Logistics Management.
+The IBL department offers a minor program in Business Management.
 For the IBL program, core courses are defined as courses with the prefix EC, LO and MA.